Skip to main content

 Automatic (Stripe/SportsPay):

-For clubs using Stripe or SportsPay, deposits are automatically recorded when payouts are processed:
+For clubs using Stripe or SportsPay, deposits are automatically recorded when payouts are processed.
+Payment processors typically deduct processing fees before depositing funds:

 The system tracks which payments are included in each payout, maintaining a clear audit trail from payment → undeposited funds → cash account.